 Areas of counselling I deal with

 Identity, race, the impact of racism, global oppression and wider societal discrimination because of difference.

-Initial assessment to discuss how we might work together (no commitment to further sessions)
+I offer an initial complimentary assessment to discuss your concerns, costs and how we might work together (no commitment to further sessions).